dominicva/recover/README.md

 - Initialise color scheme in `tailwind.config.js`
 - Install `@headlessui/react` and `@headlessui/tailwindcss` plugin for accessible components
 - Install and use class-variance-authority to define reusable button variants

+## Refactors

+- Don't have Button inside Link
+- CSS variants with clsx etc. to avoid conflicts
+- UI component folder instead of utils - DONE
+- think about using middleware to protect routes
+- look into react-hook-form
+- dashboard home, cleanup fetching user data from db only once
+- look out for Hamed's article on useTransition or look into server actions